Milnor-Hamm sphere fibrations and the equivalence problem: The Milnor-Hamm sphere fibration

 \section{The Milnor-Hamm sphere fibration}

-We introduce a natural condition under which one may define sphere fibrations whenever $G$ is \emph{nice} and $\Disc G$ is positive dimensional. \begin{definition} Let $G:(\bR^{m},0)\to (\bR^{p},0)$ be a \emph{nice} real analytic map germ.
-We say that its discriminant $\Disc G$ is \emph{radial} if, as a set germ at the origin, it is a union of real half-lines or just the origin. \end{definition}
+We introduce a natural condition under which one may define sphere fibrations whenever $G$ is a nice map germ and $\Disc G$ is positive dimensional. \begin{definition} Let $G:(\bR^{m},0)\to (\bR^{p},0)$ be a real analytic nice map germ.
+We say that its discriminant $\Disc G$ is \emph{radial} if it is the germ of a real cone with vertex at the origin (i.e. a union of real half-lines at the origin), or just the origin. \end{definition}